adolgert/GatherShot.jl/docs/src/man/usage.md

 Pkg.add("GatherShot")
 ```

+We want unit tests to run as quickly as possible, so it helps to install into `~/working` all of the package dependencies of the package we will test.
+Look up the `Project.toml` of the package to test and add those dependencies.

 ## Start gathering data on the unit test coverage
 This will run the unit tests 100 times.
 ```julia